 1. iTunes will erase the existing photos in Photo Library when you try to transfer photos to your new iPhone.

 That’s to say you have to turn off iCloud Photo Library on your iPhone, or you can’t finish the sync process via iTunes.
 But if you turn off iCloud Photo Library on your device, all the photos stored in iCloud but not on your device will be erased.
-So, if you want to transfer pictures from the old iPhone to the new one without data loss, just go to Part 1.

 For Windows user: You can export iPhone photos to computer with AutoPlay with the following steps: Connect your iPhone to the computer with USB cable > Click Import Pictures and Videos when AutoPlay appears > Choose a destination for your iPhone photos > Click Import.